 Arthur led a group of fourth graders through the local museum for their most recent school project.
 He had been teaching elementary school for several years now and was still enjoying it immensely.
 He adored children.
 Well, at least the nice ones.
-Arthur often had to resist the overwhelming urge to send death glares at one of the children who was almost worse than the all annoying parts of all the other children combined.
+He had met a few bad eggs in his lifetime.

 This year he had moved up to teaching fourth graders instead of his usual class of second graders.
 He wasn't enjoying it as much as he had with the younger children, but he kept getting surprised at how much teaching, especially teaching little children, was a learning job.

 This semester was focused around the Middle Ages, a subject which he had always enjoyed in his youth.
 Secretly, even though he was in his late twenties by now, he still loved that time period and enthused over it to the children all day long.
 He was very thrilled about teaching his favourite things.
 Knights and tournaments and such had always enthralled him, pulling him into the world of fantasy and adventure that he so often visited.

 So there he was, at a museum, leading a school trip to learn more about Medieval art.
 He had a group of about twenty five children trailing behind him, some of the more attentive ones scribbling notes and observations down in a notebook when they came to an interesting piece.
 They were about halfway through the Medieval section, and when they were finished with that, they were going to move onto more modern art and compare the two different eras.